Chart Color Schemes

 Population growth drivers in Chester Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area around the suburb of Chester Hill, its population is estimated at approximately 15,698 as of February 2026.
-This reflects an increase of 1,691 people since the 2021 Census, which reported a population of 14,007 people.
-The change is inferred from the resident population of 14,614 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,944 persons per square kilometer, placing Chester Hill among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The suburb's growth rate of 12.1% since the 2021 Census exceeded both the state average (7.8%) and Greater Sydney, positioning it as a regional growth leader.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary growth in the area.
+As per ABS population updates and AreaSearch validation for the broader area, the estimated population of the suburb of Chester Hill was around 15,698 as of February 2026.
+This figure represents an increase of 1,691 people (12.1%) since the 2021 Census, which reported a population of 14,007.
+The change is inferred from AreaSearch's estimated resident population of 14,614 in June 2024, along with an additional 96 validated new addresses since the Census date.
+This results in a population density ratio of 3,944 persons per square kilometer, placing Chester Hill within the top 10% of national locations assessed by AreaSearch.
+The suburb's growth of 12.1% since the 2021 Census exceeded both the state average (7.8%) and Greater Sydney's growth rate.
+Overseas migration contributed approximately 62.0% of overall population gains in recent periods for Chester Hill.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate a growth rate just below the median of statistical areas analysed by AreaSearch, with the suburb expected to grow by approximately 1,785 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for covered areas.
+For uncovers areas, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas until 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 1,814 persons to 2041, reflecting an increase of 4.7% over the 17-year period.

 Frequently Asked Questions - Population